 At the very least, insist that the item have at least 5 points (7 is better), that the underlying concept be continuous, and that there be some indication that the intervals between points are approximately equal.
 Make sure the other assumptions (normality & equal variance of residuals, etc.) be met.

-That is to say, Grace-Markin suggests that the data produced by Likert scales can be used in parametric calculations, as long as at least five criteria are met (multitude and equidistance of points, construct validity, normality and equal variance of residuals).
+That is to say, Grace-Markin suggests that by one can use Likert scales data in parametric calculations.
+This, however, requires that the data meet at least five criteria (multitude and equidistance of points, construct validity, normality and equal variance of residuals).
 Of these, Hamblin ignores the final four and re-interprets the one that remains to fit her research design.

-So, what is one to do when they find out that their work has been distorted through careless reading and ‘refuted’ though selective and creative recourse to the literature?
-At minimum, one can always repeat Alan Greenspan’s quote: “I know you think you understand what you thought I said, but I’m not sure you realise that what you heard is not what I meant”.
-In addition to that, one feels compelled to register profound frustration at the variability of what is considered to be doctoral work across the world.
+So, what is one to do when they find out their work distorted through careless reading and ‘refuted’ though selective and creative recourse to the literature?
+From an affective perspective, the variability of what counts as doctoral work across the world causes some frustration.

 Leave a Reply